-- 3) If MnDNR issues the permit, apply for Hennepin County Rapid Response Grant monies. - 4) Work with MAISRC to complete a detailed survey of the treatment areas to determine pretreatment zebra mussel density. - 5) Quarantine the zebra mussel treatment area(s), contract with applicator, and perform treatment in May.
+- 3) If MnDNR issues the permit, apply for Hennepin County Rapid Response Grant monies. - 4) Work with MAISRC to complete a detailed survey of the treatment areas to determine pretreatment zebra mussel density. - 5) Isolate the zebra mussel treatment area(s), contract with applicator, and perform treatment in May.
 Earthtech QZ would probably be used for the treatment.
 Treatment dose is determined by MnDNR during the permitting process. - 6) Work with MAISRC to complete a detailed survey of the treatment areas to determine posttreatment zebra mussel density.
-Treatment effectiveness is determined from a comparison of pretreatment and post-treatment zebra mussel density. - 7) If post-treatment zebra mussel survey indicates zebra mussels are present and, hence, additional treatment is needed, repeat steps 2 through 6.
+Treatment effectiveness is determined from a comparison of pretreatment and post-treatment zebra mussel density. - 7) Review hydrologic connections with downstream waterbodies to determine if other waterbodies can be protected. - 8) If post-treatment zebra mussel survey indicates zebra mussels are present and, hence, additional treatment is needed, repeat steps 2 through 6.